-Corporate profits can also be subject to a second layer of taxation at the individual shareholder level, both on dividends when distributed and on capital gains from sale of shares.
+Corporate profits can also be subject to a second layer of taxation at the individual shareholder level, both on dividends when distributed and on capital gains from the sale of shares.
 The maximum tax rate on both dividends and capital gains is currently 23.8 percent (including the 3.8 percent tax on net investment income).

 Office of Management and Budget.
-Historical table 2.3.
 Historical Tables.
-“Receipts by Source as Percentage of GDP: 1934–2020.”
+2.3.
+“Receipts by Source as Percentages of GDP: 1934–2023.”